hedgehog125/Itch-Server/README.md

 # If you've ever installed one of my web servers on your computer skip straight to "Running".

 # Installing
-The Itch Server requires some software...
+The Itch server is written in python.
-  * Python 3+
-  * Pip for python 3 (to install bottle)
-  * Brew (only for mac users)
-  * Bottle

-Download python from www.python.org make sure you download python 3+
+Download python from https://www.python.org/downloads/ make sure you download python 3+

+# Running

-# Mac users:
+# Mac/Linux users:
-Run the following commands in the terminal...
-  * /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-  * brew install python3
-  * pip3 install bottle
+1) (Linux only) Right click on the file and choose Properties > Permissions and tick "Allow executing this file as a program" (at the bottom)
+2) Double-click "RUNME For Mac And Linux.sh"

 # Windows users:
-Do the following...
-  * Go to https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10 to find out how to get the command line.
-  * Follow the instructions for Linux.

-# Linux based users:
-Run the following commands in the terminal...
-  * sudo apt-get install python3-pip
-  * pip3 install bottle

-Note: You will need to enter a super user's password to install pip.
-To see if you have pip3, type pip3 into the terminal.
-It will tell you if you don't.
-To see if you have bottle, type python -c "import bottle" into the terminal.
-It will give you an error if you don't have it.

-# Running
-Run "BottleWebServer.py" using python 3+
+1) Double-click "RUNME For Windows.py"

 # Accessing
-When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy the url that the server prints into your browser.
+When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy and paste the url that the server printed into your browser.
 You can also access the website from other computers, providing you're on the same network.

 # Stopping